tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 #### 6.7.5 A caution about evaluating bdqval:NotEmpty (non-normative)

+**TODO: Move into discussion of multi record measures and quality assurance and rewrite for there.**

+**This discussion assumes filtering only on COMPLIANT per the mathematical formalization we need to formalize use of measures to be able to do otherwise**

 There is a potential trap for the unwary in the how `bdqval:Empty` is handled in Tests which evaluate other properties of a term when there is a value present.
 This trap emerges when data are:
 1. Filtered under `Quality Assurance`, wherby only records which are COMPLIANT for all `Validations` in the `Use Case` are fit for use, and
 1. Some term under test is optional, and is expected to not contain values in all records (i.e. correctly be `bdqval:Empty` in some records), and